bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 The Minimax-based approach solves any classic Mastermind instance **within five guesses**, and needs $4.476$ rounds on average.
 Unfortunately, the runtime complexity of this and similar methods that optimise rigorously is quadratic in the number of candidates.
 Considering that even iterating over all possible secrets of a hard Mastermind instance takes too long for a game AI, aiming for optimal guesses is quite a stretch.

+{{<note>}}
+In fact, by implementing a Minimax rule of limited depth, this approach does actually _not_ play optimally -- the guesses are merely locally optimal.
+Nevertheless, it's not much worse than the performance of optimal play.
+With exhaustive exploration of the game tree, classic Mastermind instances can be solved within $4.34$ rounds on average.
+{{</note>}}

 ## SAT-based Approach
 So far we've seen that the Minimax-based approach is well-suited for Mastermind instances with small numbers of possible secrets, and that the lazy enumeration of consistent candidates is not optimal, but cheaper to compute, and on average not much worse.